FreeRTOS Tutorial #7 -> Using MUTEX

 In the code above, I have created a mutex handler (SimpleMutex), two task handlers, and defined the task functions.

 Along with that, there is a function (Send_Uart), which will acquire the mutex first, waits for 2 seconds, sends the data to the UART, and releases the mutex.

-Now, let’s write the Task functions
+Now, let’s write the Task Function

 Above are the functions for two tasks.
 Both of them will make a call to the function, Send_Uart.
 Now we have to see, can the High Priority Task (HPT) preempt the Medium Priority Task (MPT) while the MPT holds the MUTEX.

-We will write the following into the main function
+We will write the following into the Main Function

 We have created the MUTEX, along with two tasks with different priority.
 And at last, the scheduler will start.

 Let’s see the output of the above program.